holaontiveros/wp-nice-search/readme.txt

 1. Through Wordpress admin panel:

 	- Goto "Plugins -> Add new".
-Type "w3topbar" into search box.
+Then type "wp-nice-search" into search box.
 	- Then click "Install Now" button and activate it.
-	(if you have one, just click "Upload plugin" on the top and choose the plugin zip file.)
+	(if you have already a plugin on zip file, just click "Upload plugin" on the top and choose the plugin zip file.)

 2. Upload through FTP